Photo: Sue Edgerton.

 A columbine at the Metolius Preserve.
 Photo: Joan Amero.

-Watch for wildlife: Numerous birds inhabit the Preserve (more than 80 species have been identified) including the white-headed woodpecker, a sensitive species.
+Watch for wildlife: Numerous birds inhabit the Preserve (more than 110 species have been identified) including the white-headed woodpecker, a sensitive species.
 Large mammals such as elk, deer, black bears, cougars, bobcats, badgers, beavers, and otters also make their home here as do smaller mammals such as the northern flying squirrel, voles, and shrews.
-See the Preserve's Bird List or help with bird surveys.
+See the Preserve's Bird List or learn more about the butterflies of the Metolius Preserve.

 Discover the story of native fish: Lake Creek, which runs through the Preserve, provides habitat for native redband trout, spring Chinook salmon and serves as a migratory route to Suttle Lake for sockeye salmon.